-The Preliminary section of sub-contractor should include their resource cost, their overheads along with their daily rates.
+The Preliminary section of the sub-contractor should include their resource cost, their overheads along with their daily rates.
 If there is an element of design activity or the specialised activity that item should also be included as the unit item cost.

-If the H&S or welfare facilities would be common between the main contractor and sub-contractor, then that cost should not be included within sub-contractor’s preliminaries.
+If the H&S or welfare facilities would be common between the main contractor and sub-contractor, then that cost should not be included within the sub-contractor’s preliminaries.

 Difference between Preliminaries and Preambles

-Preliminaries and Preambles both are very important sections of a contract or tender document, but they are not same.
+Preliminaries and Preambles both are very important sections of a contract or tender document, but they are not the same.
 Both covers an entirely different set of information.

-The preamble is a brief description of key items of tender or contract document such as contract specifications, cost estimate, bills of quantities, etc. whereas Preliminaries covers the cost of those items that are not part main design package work, but they are considered as project overheads are priced as unit price items, as explained above.
+The preamble is a brief description of key items of tender or contract document such as contract specifications, cost estimate, bills of quantities, etc. whereas Preliminaries covers the cost of those items that are not part main design package work, but are considered as project overheads are priced as unit price items, as explained above.

 I hope this blog enlightens you with some critical but important aspects of Preambles and Preliminaries.
 Please feel free to share your comments.